Skip to main content

 privacy/identifiersSupports retrieval of identifiers (e.g. lookup user_id by passing email).

-Mode
+Connection Mode

-liveConnection can be used in production with real privacy requests from data subjects
+liveConnection can be used in production with real privacy requests from data subjects.

-testConnection can only be used for development.
-In this mode, no real privacy requests will be triggered within the DataGrail platform.
+test(default) Connection can only be used for development.
+In this mode, DataGrail will not send privacy requests to the connection.

 Expected Success Response